muhk01/PLSQL_Exercise/6. Procedure and Function/EXERCISE - Procedure and Function.md

-# Exercise to Comparing USAGE OF PARAMETERS IN OUT, IN, AND OUT
+# Exercise for Procedure and Function
-There are three argument modes IN, OUT and IN OUT to be used with any subprograms.
+Comparing Usage Parameters Type In Function
 ## USAGE of INOUT
 ```
 --USING INOUT